mowgliamu/CreateAPIwithPython/README.md

 RESTful API for books database written in Flask framework using SQLAlchemy (ORM) and Marshmallow (Serialization/Deserialization).

-## Pull Docker image from Google cloud
-`docker pull gcr.io/bookapi-297922/bookapiimage:latest`

-You can check that the image has been created successfully by running:

-`docker images`

-## Start the API by running the server in background
+## API Server
-`docker run -it -d -p 8080:8080 docker.io/library/bookapi`

-With `docker ps -a` you can check the container id and the port address on which the app is running.
-Make sure your environment is running Linux containers.

-## Test Run
+The API is up-and-running at [https://bookapi-297922.uc.r.appspot.com/books], which has been created using Google Cloud App Engine.

+## Running the test with mock data
 A tiny book database has been provided in `mock.csv`.
 To post the entries in the database using the API, run the following:

 `python3 create_post_request.py [URL] [CSVDATA]`

-Where URL is the server address (http://0.0.0.0:8080) and CSVDATA is csvfile containing test data (`mock.csv` if not provided).
+Where URL is the server address (https://bookapi-297922.uc.r.appspot.com/books) and CSVDATA is csvfile containing test data (default `mock.csv`).
 An output file named `summary.txt` will be created describing the results, indicating the successful and failed entries.

 ## Tests with Postman
 Individual tests can also be performed with Postman (highly recommended).
 Examples from `mock.csv` are provided in `postman_examples.txt`.
 These examples will demonstrate the functionality of the API including failure scenarios based on schema validation errors.